brightway-lca/brightway2/docs/installation.rst

 Developers
 ==========

-.. warning:: If you are developing, it is *strongly* recommended to use `virtualenv <http://www.virtualenv.org/>`_ and `virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_ (or `virtualenv-win <https://github.com/davidmarble/virtualenvwrapper-win>`_ for Windows users).
+.. warning:: If you are developing, it is *strongly* recommended to use `virtualenv <http://www.virtualenv.org/>`__ and `virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_ (or `virtualenv-win <https://github.com/davidmarble/virtualenvwrapper-win>`_ for Windows users).

-If you want to develop with Brightway, then you should install the following:
+If you want to develop with Brightway, then you should also install the following:

 * nose
 * sphinx